email: jacob@jacobimages.com

 Jacob is currently in Cebu

-Jacob is currently expanding his work to look at the intersection of traditional ecological knowledge, conservation, and climate change.
+Jacob is currently expanding his work to look at the intersection of traditional knowledge, spirituality and conservation.
 He is available for assignments globally.

 Exhibitions, Awards, Grants